dmattek/workshop-QUANTBIO2019/README.md

+# QuantBio2019 workshop in Fiesch

-# Presentation and code to accompany the QUANTBIO2019 workshop in Fiesch
+Presentation, the code, and exercises to accompany the [QuantBio workshop](http://quantbio2019.epfl.ch) in Fiesch, 15-20 September, 2019.

+## File description

+- `presentation-intro.pdf` introductory presentation with background information.
+- `presentation-main.Rpres` and `html` R presentation with workshop lecture and exercises.
+- `analysis-student.Rmd` R notebook with the analysis for exercises.
+Contains the code with placeholders to fill in during the workshop.
+Can be compiled (in Rstudio) to a final `html` document.
+- `analysis-main.Rmd` and `html`.
+R notebook with full analysis from raw data to plots.
+The associated `html` file contains a final document with code and results.
+- `data` folder with raw in intermediate data files.

+## Required packages

-This R workflow is written in R and takes advantage of RStudio notebooks.
+The workflow is written in R and takes advantage of RStudio notebooks.
 Please download the latest RStudio from [here](https://www.rstudio.com/products/rstudio/download/#download).

 The analysis uses the following packages that need to be present in your RStudio installation: